George P. B. Alderman

-George Perkins Bissell Alderman (September 20, 1862 – November 3, 1942), often referred to as George P. B. Alderman was an American architect who was very active in western Massachusetts and Connecticut during the late 19th and early 20th Century.
+George Perkins Bissell Alderman (September 20, 1862 – November 3, 1942), often referred to as George P. B. Alderman was an American architect who was active in western Massachusetts and Connecticut during the late 19th and early 20th Century.

 Childhood and architectural training

-George Perkins Bissell Alderman was born September 20, 1862 to Eugene Clydon and Ellen Eliza (née Holmes) Alderman.
+George Perkins Bissell Alderman was born September 20, 1862, to Eugene Clydon and Ellen Eliza (née Holmes) Alderman.
 His full name, including the two middle initials he displayed throughout his life, derived from his father's Civil War service.
 Wounded in the Battle of Chancellorsville, Eugene Alderman was given up for dead until Captain George Perkins Bissell of the 25th Connecticut Infantry noticed his movement.
 Picking up the soldier and strapping him to his horse, he rode him to the nearest hospital, and in a feeling of indebtedness, the elder Alderman chose to name his first-born son after the man who saved him.
 As a young child he worked on the family farm and as a carpenter, and also attended school in East Granby, CT.
 The family moved to Plainville, Connecticut, where he attended school for a year, then worked at country store.
 In 1879 his family moved to Holyoke, Massachusetts, where he worked with his father as a carpenter.

 Eventually Alderman realized that he really desired to be an architect and to that end he entered the office of James A. Clough, architect, of Holyoke, where he worked for 5 years.
-He then moved to Chicago, Illinois where he found work in the offices of Cass Chapman, a prominent architect.
+He then moved to Chicago where he found work in the offices of Cass Chapman, a prominent architect.